FinOps-Open-Cost-and-Usage-Spec/foundation/steering_committee.md

   Each Steering Committee meeting is called on a regular interval, although this interval can be ad-hoc as long as the proper notice is given.

-  Proper notice of the Steering Committee (SC) meeting is given to its representatives including an agenda with the topics to be voted by the SC having been prepared with a proper notice period, typically 7 days.
+  Proper notice of the Steering Committee (SC) meeting is given to its representatives including an agenda with the topics to be voted by the SC having been prepared with a proper notice period - 7 days.

   A meeting of the Steering Committee should have a quorum of more than one half of currently serving Steering Committee participants for any call to vote to proceed.